 I do think it’s helpful to blog about something that piques your interest.
 If nothing else, you’re likely to know more about the subject.
 But beyond your interest, you’ll want to understand the revenue potential of the site and how competitive the vertical is.
 As a general rule, the more profitable a niche the more crowded the competition.

 Some time ago I wrote an article on this subject – How to Pick a Lucrative Online Money Making Topic.
-In addition to my article, here are other articles that are worth perusing:
+In addition, here are other articles worth perusing:

 - Principles of Choosing a Profitable Blog Topic (via ProBlogger)

 - How To Choose A Profitable Topic To Blog About (via John Chow)